hoedt/iclr-blog-track.github.io/_posts/2021-01-07-unnormalized-resnets.md

     <img src="/public/images/skip_connections.svg" alt="visualisation of different types of skip connections">
     <figcaption>
         Figure&nbsp;3: Variations on skip connections in ResNets, Densenets and Highway networks.
-        The white blocks correspond to the input / skip connection and the blue blocks correspond to the output of a non-linear transformation.
+        The white blocks correspond to the input / skip connection and the blue blocks correspond to the output of the non-linear transformation.
         The greyscale blocks are values between zero and one and correspond to masks.
     </figcaption>
 </figure>